modelscope/facechain/README.md

    The ModelScope notebook has a free tier that allows you to run the FaceChain application, refer to [ModelScope Notebook](https://modelscope.cn/my/mynotebook/preset)

-    In addition to ModelScope notebook and ECS, I would suggest that we add that user may also start DSW instance with the option of ModelScope (GPU) image, to create a ready-to-use environment.

 ```shell
 # Step1: 我的notebook -> PAI-DSW -> GPU环境